 Also, if your revenue is being reported on other tax forms—1099s, for instance—and it doesn’t match what you report on your business tax return, it raises red flags for the IRS.

 Taking the time to ensure all the numbers add up, and that you haven’t made any mistakes—even minor ones—could save you major headaches in the future.

-The IRS is on the lookout for business expenses that are out of the ordinary.
+In the past, the IRS has focused on business expenses that are out of the ordinary.
 In particular, if new expenses suddenly appear on your tax return from one year to the next, or a particular expense increases dramatically, the IRS may take notice.

 The extra info won’t matter to a computer algorithm.
 But if your file is flagged and it ends up in review with a human, the extra information justifying your expenses could save you from an audit.

 Keep a separate file of audit correspondence containing copies of all documents provided to tax authorities.

 Prepare supporting documentation so that tax returns will be audit-ready at filing time and develop a records-retention policy that meets the requirements of tax authorities.

 3. Have a system in place